The Serpent's Fall

 Jack punched the air, followed by a biceps curl.
 “It’s a battle.
 A test of strength.
 A clash of testosterone.”

-Jack tickled her tummy until tears of laughter ran down her cheeks.
+He tickled her tummy until tears of laughter ran down her cheeks.

-“What is testosterone?” she asked.
+“What’s testosterone?” she asked.

-“Um…It is what makes boys stronger and more aggressive than girls.”
+“Um…it’s what makes boys stronger and more aggressive than girls.”

 “I think it makes you act crazy.”